Small Field Polynomial Inflation: Reheating, Radiative Stability and Lower Bound: Reheating

 \section{Reheating}

 After inflation ends, the inflaton field oscillates around the minimum of its potential and transfers energy to other degree of freedoms.
-This process is usually called reheating.\footnote{For reviews on reheating, see e.g. Refs. \cite{Allahverdi:2010xz, Amin:2014eta, Lozanov:2019jxc}.} In general it consists of a non--perturbative ``preheating'' stage followed by the perturbative decay of the remaining inflaton particles.
+This process is usually called reheating.\footnote{For reviews on (p)reheating, see e.g. Refs. \cite{Allahverdi:2010xz, Amin:2014eta, Lozanov:2019jxc}.} In general it consists of a non--perturbative ``preheating'' stage followed by the perturbative decay of the remaining inflaton particles \cite{Kofman:1997yn}.
 Finally, the decay products have to thermalize.

-In this paper we focus on trilinear couplings of the inflaton to lighter particles.
-If the inflaton has no such trilinear interactions, at least some inflaton particles would remain at the end of the reheating period.
-According to the analysis of ref.~\cite{Dufaux:2006ee} a quartic coupling like $\phi^2 |\phi'|^2$ would allow some nonperturbative production of the scalar $\phi'$, but this by itself is not sufficient to lead to a radiation--dominated epoch as required, e.g., for Big Bang Nucleosynthesis (BBN).
-Ref.~\cite{Dufaux:2006ee} also showed that trilinear couplings of the inflaton typically allow rapid thermalization of the decay products.
+In this paper we focus on the simplest possibility, perturbative decays of the inflaton through trilinear couplings of the inflaton to lighter particles.
+Such a coupling is always required, since otherwise at least some inflaton particles would remain at the end of the reheating period.
+At the end of this Section we will argue that non--perturbative effects cannot significantly deplete the inflaton number in our model; and in the next Section we will see that all inflaton couplings have to be so small that inflaton annihilation reactions are completely negligible.

-In this paper we therefore treat perturbative decays of the inflaton, and compute the reheating temperature in the instantaneous decay approximation.
+We compute the reheating temperature in the instantaneous decay approximation.
 By setting the energy density in inflaton matter, $\rho_\phi = m_\phi n_\phi$, equal to the radiation density $\rho_R = \pi^2 g_* T_{\rm re}^4/30$ at time $t = 2/(3H) = 1/\Gamma_\phi$, with $H^2 = \rho/3$ as usual in FRW cosmology, we find (still using Planckian units) \be \Tre \simeq 1.41 g_{\star}^{-1/4} \Gamma_\phi^{1/2}\,. \ee Here $g_*$ is the number of light degrees of freedom forming the thermal plasma, and $\Gamma_\phi$ is the perturbative inflaton decay width.
 For $\Tre > 1$ GeV, $g_*$ is of order $100$.
-We have ignored a possible preheating phase completely.
-Detailed numerical analyses show that bosonic preheating typically dissipates less than $10\%$ of the energy stored in the inflaton field \cite{Kofman:1997yn,Dufaux:2006ee}; due to Pauli blocking, fermionic preheating is even less efficient \cite{Greene:1998nh, Greene:2000ew}.
-Eq.(\ref{tre}) is therefore sufficient for our purpose to compute the reheating temperature.